Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Weak Lensing with Windowed Statistics on Convergence Maps

 Window statistics performed directly on the convergence fields serve as an important test of the accuracy and precision of the simulations, since the calculations here can be done directly on the grid, i.e. without the Poisson sampling.
-We smooth the $\kappa$-maps with filters identical to those used in the last section and proceed to calculate the top hat variance $\langle \bar{\kappa}^{2}(\theta)\rangle_{TH}$ and mass aperture variance $\langle M_{ap}^{2}(\theta)\rangle$ as a function of the filter opening angle.
+We smooth the $\kappa$-maps with filters identical to those used in the last section and calculate the top hat variance $\langle \bar{\kappa}^{2}(\theta)\rangle_{TH}$ and mass aperture variance $\langle M_{ap}^{2}(\theta)\rangle$ as a function of the filter opening angle.
 In the latter case, the choice of compensated filter ( i.e. the equivalent of $Q_\theta(\vartheta)$ in [Eq. \ref{eq:Q}] ) is given by $U_\theta(\vartheta)$ \citep{Schneider98}, where:

-In analogy to [Eq. \ref{eq:Map}], the $M_{ap}$ estimator that is obtained from the convergence maps is calculated as:
+The $M_{ap}$ estimator is now obtained from the convergence maps as:

+This measurement is complimentary to the shear approach (Eq. \ref{eq:Map}), and will yield identical results if the systematics are well understood.

-We present in Fig. \ref{fig:windowApr2} and \ref{fig:windowTH2} the comparison with non-linear predictions, and observe a signal that is almost identical with the corresponding shear estimator.
-Namely, the agreement is good at all redshifts for the top hat variance, with only a slight bias at the lowest redshifts, whereas the mass aperture variance shows a lack of signal at angles of a few arc minutes for low redshifts.
-Once again, this comes as no surprise since this approaches the grid size.
+We present in Fig. \ref{fig:windowTH2} and \ref{fig:windowApr2} our measurements of the top hat and mass aperture variance respectively.
+We observe that the signals are almost identical with the corresponding shear estimators (Fig. \ref{fig:intTH} and \ref{fig:intApr}).
+The agreement with the predictions is good at all redshifts for the top hat variance, with only a slight bias at the lowest redshifts, whereas the mass aperture variance shows a lack of signal at angles of a few arc minutes for low redshifts, consistent with the shear results.

-We also show the three-point function $\langle M_{ap}^{3}(\theta)\rangle$ and $\langle \bar{\kappa}^{3}(\theta) \rangle_{TH}$ in Fig. \ref{fig:windowApr3} and \ref{fig:windowTH3}, which allow to break the degeneracy between $\sigma_8$ and $\Omega_m$.
-We observe that our simulations tend to overestimate the mass aperture predictions by $1\sigma$ at low angles.
+We finally show the three-point function $\langle M_{ap}^{3}(\theta)\rangle$ and $\langle \bar{\kappa}^{3}(\theta) \rangle_{TH}$ in Fig. \ref{fig:windowApr3} and \ref{fig:windowTH3}, both measured directly on the convergence maps.
+We recall that these measurements are essential to break the degeneracy between $\sigma_8$ and $\Omega_m$.
+We observe a good agreement between the predictions and the top hat measurements, whereas the simulations tend to overestimate the mass aperture predictions by $1\sigma$ at low angles.
 This comes again from the fact that the aperture filter is sensitive to about one fifth of the total opening angle probed.
 Hence the discrepancy observed at $\theta \sim 2$ arcmin is mainly probing scales of $0.4$ arcmin, which is of the order of the pixel size.